I love finding micro changes that make a big difference in my life.

 This is one of the single greatest things you can do for your finances and life.
 Practicing gratitude keeps us focused on the present and living in an abundance mindset feeling like there is always enough.

 I can tell when I don’t practice gratitude.
-I feel a bit more stressed, anxious, and find myself falling into the comparison trap more than normal.
+I feel a bit more stressed, and anxious, and find myself falling into the comparison trap more than normal.

 EXAMPLE: Thinking about the feelings you have when you wake up and your partner made the coffee in the morning is so much stronger than simply writing down “I’m grateful for my partner.”